 Current Nessus users will find that launching an agent-based scan looks familiar to running a scan in Nessus, with just a few small differences.

 - To get started, select a scan template from the “Agents” section of the Scan Library.

 - Next, instead of selecting a scanner or manually entering targets, select the group of agents to serve as targets for the scan (you’ll be presented with a drop down list of groups to choose from).

-- Finally, specify how long a scan is to listen to for agent to connect; this is the window of time that targeted agents can check in, receive a new policy and upload their results for this particular scan.
+- Finally, specify how long a scan is to listen for the agent to connect; this is the window of time that targeted agents can check in, receive a new policy and upload their results for a particular scan.